England drops Foden, Greenwood for COVID-19 rule breaches - WHIZ News

 LONDON (AP) — England players Phil Foden and Mason Greenwood were sent home and dropped for Tuesday’s game against Denmark after breaching coronavirus rules in Iceland.

-Social media video was published in Reykjavik purporting to show the players meeting women from outside the team bubble after they made their England debuts in the 1-0 victory against Iceland in the Nations League on Saturday.
+Social media video was published in Reykjavik purporting to show the players meeting women from outside the team bubble after the youngsters made their England debuts in the 1-0 victory against Iceland in the Nations League on Saturday.

-The English Football Association said the 18-year-old Greenwood and 20-year-old Foden apologized for the “serious lack of judgement” and would return home rather than travel to Copenhagen with the rest of the squad.

-“Unfortunately this morning it was brought to my attention that two of the boys have broken the COVID guidelines in terms of our secure bubble,” England coach Gareth Southgate said on Monday.
-“So we had to decide very quickly that they couldn’t have any interaction with the rest of the team and and wouldn’t be able to travel to training.”

 The players did not leave the team hotel but still breached the protocols that have been put in place to ensure national teams could play their first international matches since the pandemic was declared in March.